 If you're interested in using our voice alert you'll also want to be aware of using variable tags to customize the alerts your team receives.
 Using our variable tags you can add in certain information about the visitors on your site like their name, location, employee size or other qualifying information.
 If you have a Clearbit Reveal account this information can come directly from Clearbit Reveal as soon as the visitor steps on the site, or if they are a known user and someone who has visited before, we'll remember them and pull this information about them.

 For example, let's say you want to be alerted every time someone visits your pricing page.
 Even more detailed than that, you'd like to alert your sales team of the company that the visitor works for.
 You have a Clearbit Reveal account, so you're already mapping this information into your Visitor Fields and can therefore use our variable tags.
-You'll want to note you can use variable tags any time that the information is know about the visitor via Salesforce, Pardot, or if they are a known user that has already visited your site and you've collected this information about them.
+You'll want to note you can use variable tags any time that the information is known about the visitor via Salesforce, Pardot, or if they are a known user that has already visited your site and you've collected this information about them.

 To get started, edit the experience that you'd like to add your voice alert to and go into the sound alert settings.
 From here, make sure you have the voice option selected and begin placing in the text of the message that you'd like it to read.
 Remember to add fallbacks by using a pipe to separate your fallback term from your variable tag (as shown in the example below).
 To get a full list of variable tags that are available, check out our variable tag library.